RotesBlatt/disco-salad/README.md

 * /play search: https://www.youtube.com/watch?v=dQw4w9WgXcQ

   Soon after entering the command, you'll notice the bot joining your channel and start playing the music.
-You can also enter a spotify track link or just search for keywords by replacing the link with something like this: "marc rebillet edeka"
+You can also enter a spotify track link or just search for keywords by replacing the link with something like this: "marc rebillet edeka".
+Or if you just want to hear a song from a genre but don't want to pick one by yourself, ask chat-gpt for a song by using the optional "suggest" in the command

 * /skip